Directing

 Pepsi Max

 We began by reaching out on social media for descriptions of the taste of Pepsi Max.
-These prompts were turned into graffiti painted onto a series of columns.
-Circled by an array of still cameras, we painted over each image as we captured each stage to create an animated sequence.
+These prompts were turned into visual ideas graffitied onto a series of columns.
+We painted over each image as we captured each stage with a 360 degree array of cameras and then stitched them together to create an animated sequence.

 It was a technical challenge to align all the images and create a film without digital effects, a process that took three days of painting and repainting.